 A knowing of knowing would be like a view from a mountaintop.
 By knowing all about knowing itself one would know in some manner everything there is to know.
 It would be like seeing everything from a great height.
 One would see everything near and far, all the way to the horizon, but there would be some loss of detail on account of the distances.
 The knowing of knowing would mean being in possession of all the various methods of knowing.
-It would mean knowing how an artist thinks, putting a thing together; knowing how a scientist thinks, taking a thing apart; knowing how a practical man thinks, sizing up a situation; knowing how a man of understanding thinks, grasping the principle of a thing; knowing how a man of wisdom thinks, reflecting upon human experience. . . .
-At the top of the mountain, as we have been describing it. there is a kind of madness -- not the madness that consists in having lost one's reason, but a madness that consists in having lost everything except one's reason.
+It would mean knowing how an artist thinks, putting a thing together: knowing how a scientist thinks, taking a thing apart; knowing how a practical man thinks, sizing up a situation; knowing how a man of understanding thinks, grasping the principle of a thing; knowing how a man of wisdom thinks, reflecting upon human experience. . . .
+At the top of the mountain, as we have been describing it, there is a kind of madness -- not the madness that consists in having lost one's reason, but a madness that consists in having lost everything except one's reason.
 The knowing of knowing, to be sure, seems worthy of God and worthy of man.
 The only thing wrong is that man at the top of the mountain, by escaping from love and war, will have lost everything else.
 He will have withdrawn into that element of his nature which is most characteristic of him and sets him apart from other animals.
 It is the thing in him which is most human.
 Perhaps indeed he will never realize what it is to be human unless he does attempt this withdrawal.
 Even so, the realization that he has lost everything except his reason, that he has found pure humanity but not full humanity, changes his wisdom from a knowledge of knowledge into a knowledge of ignorance.
-He realizes that he has something yet to learn, something that he cannot learghat the top of the mountain but only at the bottom of the valley.
+He realizes that he has something yet to learn, something that he cannot learn at the top of the mountain but only at the bottom of the valley.

 Nobody familiar with Lonergan can read these words about the knowing of knowing without thinking immediately of one of the most daring claims any thinker has ever offered for his own work, true as it is: "Thoroughly understand what it is to understand, and not only will you understand the broad lines of all there is to be understood but also you will possess a fixed base, an invariant pattern, opening upon all further developments of understanding."

-25 then lead to the realization, as expressed by Dunne, that much of this dark side of reality, of life in the valley, enters into one's life without necessarily entering into one's consciousness or providing data for one's knowing of knowing.
-One may become aware of the dark yet potentially creative power at work in the valley and expend his efforts, perhaps first by means of a different kind of withdrawal--into a forest or desert, in imitation of Gotama or Jesus, rather than up to a mountaintop--at appropriating and transforming this dark power of nature so that it is creative of his own life.
+Now, to allow one's knowledge of knowledge to be changed into a knowledge of ignorance may well involve the realization that there are many things in heaven and on earth that are not dreamed of in one's philosophy.
+It may then lead to the realization, as expressed by Dunne, that much of this dark side of reality, of life in the valley, enters into one's life without necessarily entering into one's consciousness or providing data for one's knowing of knowing.
+One may become aware of the dark yet potentially creative power at work in the valley and expend his efforts, perhaps first by means of a different kind of withdrawal -- into a forest or desert. in imitation of Gotama or Jesus, rather than up to a mountaintop--at appropriating and transforming this dark power of nature so that it is creative of his own life.
 If he succeeds in this very risky adventure, he will have undergone a profound conversion.